palmahendra/POWER-BI-PROJECTS/README.md

 # POWER-BI-PROJECTS
-Here I cretaed Dashboard for mexico Toy sales where i used multiple visuals to show the KPI's. like salesvs profit by over time ,sales and profit by store location ,top 10 product by profit ,top 10 store who prerfomred well.
+Here I created a Dashboard for Mexico Toy sales where I used multiple visuals to show the KPIs. like sales vs. profit over time, sales and profit by store location, top 10 products by profit, and top 10 stores that performed well.
-Also creted slicer which can help us to filter(Year filter ,store Location,Produtc category).
+Also created a slicer that can help us to filter(Year filter, store Location, Product category).
-I have Uploaded PBI file and source data.
+I have Uploaded the PBI file and source data.